adrianmcli/kendricktan.github.io/posts/introducing_heiswap.md

 <div style="text-align: center"><img src="https://i.imgur.com/ImWUlat.png"/></div><br />
 2. Paste the received token into the provided textbox and press withdraw, which might lead to a few outcomes:

 2.1.
 The Ring is not closed, and it'll prompt you to close the Ring in order to retrieve your funds.
 (The ring will automatically close once there is 5 participants in your pool).
-If you're happen with the level of privacy, go ahead and close that pool, otherwise wait for more participants to come join the pool.
-Once the ring is closed, wait for a couple blocks to mature, head back to the "Withdrawal" tab, and try and withdraw again.
+If you're happy with the level of privacy, go ahead and close that pool, otherwise wait for more participants to come join the pool.
+Once the ring is closed, wait for a couple blocks to mature, head back to the "Withdrawal" tab, and try to withdraw again.

 <div style="text-align: center"><img src="https://i.imgur.com/HjJMU5n.png"/></div><br />
 <div style="text-align: center"><img src="https://i.imgur.com/VOeCjD6.png"/></div><br />